reduxjs/redux-toolkit/README.md

 ```

-#### `defaultMiddleware`
+#### `getDefaultMiddleware`

-`defaultMiddleware` is useful if you need to add custom middlewares without removing redux-starter-kit's default middleware.
-Currently it is an array that includes only `redux-thunk`.
+`getDefaultMiddleware` is useful if you need to add custom middlewares without removing redux-starter-kit's default middleware.
+Currently it returns an array with `redux-thunk`.

 #### `createReducer`